WGLab/NanoCaller/README.md

                         minimum alternative allele frequency (default: 0.15) -min_nbr_sites MIN_NBR_SITES, --min_nbr_sites MIN_NBR_SITES
-                        minimum number of nbr sites (default: 1) -sample SAMPLE, --sample SAMPLE
+                        minimum number of nbr sites (default: 1) -include_bed INCLUDE_BED, --include_bed INCLUDE_BED
+                        Only call variants inside the intervals specified in the bgzipped and tabix indexed BED file.
+If any other flags are used to specify a region, intersect the region with intervals in the BED file, e.g. if -chom chr1 -start 10000000 -end 20000000 flags are set, call variants inside the intervals specified by the BED file that overlap with chr1:10000000-20000000.
+Same
+                        goes for the case when whole genome variant calling flag is set. (default: None) -exclude_bed EXCLUDE_BED, --exclude_bed EXCLUDE_BED
+                        Path to bgzipped and tabix indexed BED file containing intervals to ignore for variant calling.
+BED files of centromere and telomere regions for the following genomes are included in NanoCaller: hg38, hg19, mm10 and mm39.
+To use these BED files use one of the following options: ['hg38', 'hg19', 'mm10', 'mm39'].
+                        (default: None)
+  -sample SAMPLE, --sample SAMPLE
                         VCF file sample name (default: SAMPLE) -sup, --supplementary